code-Estif/HTML-CSS-JS-Projects/README.md

  7. Project 7. - BMI Calculator : calculate body weight and height BMI with input.
  8. Project 8 - Stop Watch : Record time with start-resume-reset button.
  9. Project 9 - Testimonial Slider : show People feeback with Slider.
+ 10. Project 10 - Age Calculator : calculate your age by your birth month.

  About
 I am learning frontend development from the basics.
 I started with HTML and CSS, then moved into JavaScript.